hyperpape/needle/readme.md

 ### Performance

-- the NFA class is extremely slow, much slower than Java regexes
+- the NFA class is often vastly slower than than Java regexes, though not always
 - the DFA class is sometimes faster than Java regexes, but often slower
 - byte compiled regexes are faster than Java regexes in many cases, but not all
 - compilation performance is quite bad
-- single string search algorithms perform worse than indexOf, which is a hotspot intrinsic

 ### Building